A Machine for Testing of Static RAM

 Introduction.

-So over a weekend I struggled to complete this machine.
-This machine "mattered" and had been down for a while and the powers that be were not impressed.
+So over a weekend I struggled to complete this testing machine.
+This Pyramid mini "mattered" and had been down for a while and the powers-that-be were not impressed.
 I had on hand an intel type 2149 that we knew was bad and one 2149 that we thought was good.
 So with that I wire wrapped away my weekend and by Sunday night it could tell apart good from bad.
 Why not a microprocessor design ?
 That would have meant for me a Z80, eprom, static ram, debugger, display and maybe a week of futzing around to get a sign of life.
 The hard wired design would "just work", as it did.
+The dead Mini was repaired in 10 minutes with the aid of this machine.
+It became quite popular in our group.

 I built it from discarded mainframe components at zero net cost, this being a university department was a good thing as we had no budget for this kind of playing around.